Our vision is to conserve our wildlife and their natural habitats through water provision.

 To mitigate the above, Water4Wildlife has dug 6 water holes to harvest water surface runoff for wild animals to drink during dry seasons.
-Our goal is to excavate many more waterholes and boreholes in the Maasai Mara ecosystem.
-We have had huge success and these waterholes have resulted in fewer cases of human-wildlife conflict in the areas they have been set up.
+Our goal is to excavate many more boreholes in the Maasai Mara ecosystem.
+We have had huge success, and these waterholes have resulted in fewer cases of human-wildlife conflict in the areas they have been set up.

-W4W not only works to provide water for wildlife but for the communities and their livestock living within and near the conservancies.
-Also, provision of clean safe water to the marginalized community increases access to drinking water, reduction of water borne diseases, improved sanitation and hygiene.
+We not only work to provide water for wildlife but the communities and their livestock living within and near the conservancies.
+Also, providing clean, safe water to the marginalized community increases access to drinking water, reduces water-borne diseases, and improves sanitation and hygiene.

-It helps children develop better ways to cope with highs and lows of life in terms of winning and losing.
+Help children develop better ways to cope with the highs and lows of life in terms of winning and losing.

-Sports helps in reducing stress and increasing feeling of physical and mental well being
+Help reduce stress and increase the feeling of physical and mental well-being.

 Improve communication skills among the children by encouraging them to speak up and let them be heard during games.